 Stanford University requires all applicants to complete a series of essay prompts along with their standard application.
 Although the specific questions are reproduced each year, the general themes don’t change too much.
 The whole purpose behind these essays is to give applicants a chance to reveal more about themselves than other parts of the application allowed.
 In addition, the responses to these essays provide Stanford admissions staff with a more complete picture of each applicant.
 As a result, these essays are an excellent opportunity for students to greatly increase their chances of getting accepted.

 Whether you’ve never felt strongly about your writing or you consider yourself a modern-day Shakespeare, these college essay prompts can be daunting.
 It’s not enough to read the prompt once and provide even well-written responses with the first idea that pops into your head.
-Instead, you need to take time truly understanding what the prompt is asking both explicitly and implicitly.
+Instead, you need to take time to truly understanding what the prompt is asking both explicitly and implicitly.
 You also have to determine what admissions staff want to know in general.
 It’s highly recommendable to work with a college admissions specialist who can help you nail the Stanford essays.

 How I got into Stanford

-I had a good GPA, certainly not close to a 4.0, and wrote what I remember to be good essay IMHO.
+I had a good GPA, certainly not close to a 4.0, and wrote what I remember to be a good essay IMHO.
 My SAT score was somewhat better than average, but not one to brag about.
 One teacher of mine seemed to think highly of me, so I expect she provided a good letter of recommendation.
-Without her encouragement I would not even have applied as most of my friends were planning to go to Cal (University of California) and I had already been accepted there.
+Without her encouragement, I would not even have applied as most of my friends were planning to go to Cal (University of California) and I had already been accepted there.

-I was in awe of most students in my first year classes.
-For the most part they seemed smarter, perhaps they were just more sophisticated than smarter.
-Many were from well to do or well known families, This was not true in my case.
+I was in awe of most students in my first-year classes.
+For the most part, they seemed smarter, perhaps they were just more sophisticated than smarter.
+Many were from well-to-do or well-known families, This was not true in my case.

 So I entered Stanford with no idea how fortunate I was to be accepted.
-Now I often wear my Stanford gear just so I can say “Yes” when asked “so you went to Stanford?”
+Now I often wear my Stanford gear just so I can say “Yes” when asked, “so you went to Stanford?”